-Average age of the residential or commercial units in the area is at least 40 years
+Average age of the residential/commercial units in the area is at least 40 years

 Age of structures can be a contributing factor to the blighted and substandard conditions in an area.
-Statutes allow for a predominance of units that are 40 years of age or older to be a contributing factor regardless of their condition.
+Statutes allow for a predominance of structures 40 years of age or older to be a contributing factor regardless of their condition.
+The following paragraphs document the structural age of the structures within the Study Area.
 Note the age of structure was determined from the Appraisal data within the Hall County Assessor's website data.